Opencontour/Opencontour_mousum/docs/OpencontourHeapLeachStacking.md

 ###### Preview Button & Fix checkbox

 The **Preview** button enables the user to view the defined grid's boundaries relative to the CutterResult position of the designed leach pad.
-The CutterResult should be displayed in the **Drawing Window** ﬁrst, but it is usually displayed with **All Contours** to ensure the entire CutterResult layer is captured.
-Once all contours are displayed for the CutterResult, go back to the **Grid tab** and click the **Preview** button.
-The **Grid tab** will disappear from the display but can be accessed again.
+The CutterResult should be displayed in the Drawing Window ﬁrst, but it is usually displayed with **All Contours** to ensure the entire CutterResult layer is captured.
+Once all contours are displayed for the CutterResult, go back to the Grid tab and click the **Preview** button.
+The Grid tab will disappear from the display but can be accessed again.

-If the Fix checkbox is ticked, the origin of the displayed Preview will be as specified in the **Grid tab**.
+If the **Fix** checkbox is ticked, the origin of the displayed Preview will be as specified in the Grid tab.
 You can reposition the Grid in the Drawing Window by deselecting the Fix checkbox.

 Once the grid is positioned correctly and the left mouse button is pressed, the Grid tab's coordinates will update to reﬂect the new **X Origin** and **Y Origin**.
 The X and Y Number of Panels, and X and Y Panel Size entries will remain unchanged.